kt946/run-buddy/README.md

 ## Purpose

-A website taht offers fitness training services.
+A website that offers fitness training services.

 ## Built With
 *HTML